 Intersections: Sacred Conversation on Race

 We are a congregation founded and grounded in affirming all people regardless of race and ethnicity.
 To deepen the Sacred Conversation on Race and learn how race intersects with many justice issues, we gather on the first Sunday of each month at 8:30 am for prayer and thought on the continuing issues of racism.
+The class will not meet on March 2.

 Faith in Film

 Most months, usually on the second Sunday, we gather for lunch and a movie at 12:30 pm.
 The films are chosen to be relevant to today's most pressing issues of justice, faith, society, spirituality and how we can grow in our faithful response.
-Fall 2013 sessions include:

-September 8: A Place at the Table, a documentary that investigates incidents of hunger experienced by millions of americans, and proposed solutions to the problem.
+September 8: A Place at the Table, a documentary that investigates incidents of hunger experienced by millions of Americans, and proposed solutions to the problem.

-October 13: For the Bible tells Me So, which "offers healing, clarity and understanding to anyone caught in the crosshairs of scripture and sexual identity."
+October 13: For the Bible Tells Me So, which "offers healing, clarity and understanding to anyone caught in the crosshairs of scripture and sexual identity."

 November 3: Invisible Young, a documentary that tells the life stories of four young adults, all of whom were homeless as teenagers in Seattle, Washington.